ahauser31/react-side-nav/README.md

 ## New version

-react-side-nav was updated to the newest dependencies using webpack 4 and react 16.
-These changes may cause code to break for some users still using the old versions.
+* react-side-nav was updated to the newest dependencies using webpack 4 and react 16 (These changes may cause code to break for some users still using the old versions)
-The default theme is no longer included in the js bundle and has to be included separately (see style guide below).
+* The default theme is no longer included in the js bundle and has to be included separately (see style guide below)
-New animation function is included to animate the click on a parent node.
+* New animation function is included to animate the click on a parent node
+* Update for FontAwesome 5 - Icon properties must now specify icon style, Chevron add-on uses solid style

 ### Installation